MAIOLIX/liferay-angular2-hook/README.md

 This hook is using:
 * Maven
-* frontend-maven-plugin (by Eirik Sletteberg: https://github.com/eirslett/frontend-maven-plugin)
 * NodeJS
 * NPM
+* frontend-maven-plugin by Eirik Sletteberg: https://github.com/eirslett/frontend-maven-plugin
+* liferay-maven-plugin to easily deploy the hook (requires the liferay maven properties to be set as described here: https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/using-liferay-maven-parent-plugin-projects)